telerik/fiddler-everywhere-docs/predefined-rules/filters/show-only-localhost-traffic.md

 ---
-title: Showing Only Localhost Traffic
+title: Show Only Localhost Traffic
 description: "Show only localhost traffic while using Fiddler's rules."
 slug: adv_show_only_localhost
 position: 10